geetu040/test-public/README.md

 Sktime is a library for time series analysis in Python.
 It provides a unified interface for multiple time series learning tasks like classification, regression, clustering, annotation, and forecasting.

-My project was focused on implementing and interfacing deep learning models in sktime based on pytorch and huggingface.
+My project was focused on implementing and interfacing deep learning models in sktime leveraging PyTorch and Hugging Face.

 ### Topics